jinhoyoo/jinhoyoo.github.io/_posts/2019-03-25-How-to-manage-the-local-submodule.md

 ---
 layout: post
-title: "How to manage the local submodule without URL like github.com."
+title: "Go: How to manage the local submodule without URL like github.com."
 date: 2019-03-25
 excerpt: "Create project like following."
 tags: [Go, Module, go mod, GO1111MOULE ]
 comments: false
 ---

-How to manage the local submodule without URL like “github.com~~”
+Go: How to manage the local submodule without URL like “github.com~~”
 =========

 The best practice I found